 Shares Reserved for Issuance under the Plan.
 We currently have 5,725,171 shares of common stock reserved for issuance under the Existing Plan.
 If approved by our stockholders, the total number of shares of common stock reserved for issuance under the Plan will be increased by 2,750,000 shares for a total of 8,475,171 shares.
 Shares issued in connection with awards other than options or stock appreciation rights shall count as one and one-half (1.5) shares for each share issued.
 The number of shares of common stock available under the Plan will be subject to adjustment in the event of a stock split, reverse stock split, stock dividend, combination or reclassification of shares or other similar change in our shares or our capital structure.
 Any shares of common stock covered by an award (or portion of an award) which is forfeited, canceled or expires (whether voluntarily or involuntarily) are deemed not to have been issued for purposes of determining the maximum aggregate number of shares of common stock which may be issued under the Plan.
-Shares that actually have been issued under the Plan pursuant to an award will not be returned to the Plan and will not be available for future issuance under the Plan, except that if unvested shares of common stock are forfeited, or repurchased by us at the lower of their original purchase price or their fair market value (as defined in the Plan) at the time of repurchase, such shares of common stock shall become available for future grant under the Plan.
-Any shares covered by an award which are surrendered (i) in payment of the award exercise or purchase price (including pursuant to the "net exercise" of an option pursuant to Section 7(b)(v) of the Plan) or (ii) in satisfaction of tax withholding obligations incident to the exercise of an award will not be returned to the Plan and will not be available for future issuance under the Plan.
-Shares that are covered by the portion of a SAR that is exercised (whether or not shares are actually issued) will be considered issued.
-Shares that are counted as one and one-half (1.5) shares upon issuance will be counted as one and one-half (1.5) shares upon return.
+Shares that actually have been issued under the Plan pursuant to an award will not be returned to the Plan and will not be available for future issuance under the Plan, except that if unvested shares of common stock shall become available for future grant under the Plan.
+Any shares covered by an award which are surrendered (i) in payment of the award exercise or purchase price (including pursuant to the "net exercise" of an option pursuant to Section 7(b) (v) of the Plan) or (ii) in satisfaction of tax withholding obligations incident to the exercise of an award will not be returned to the Plan award will not be returned to the Plan and will not be